abstewart/DRaw/client-and-server/README.md

 View the resulting documentation HTML in the `generated-docs` directory.
 This will build an interactive HTML documentation.

 ### Notes ###
-If you are on a Mac computer, you may need to run: `export MACOSX_DEPLOYMENT_TARGET=11` in your terminal before running `dub`.
+* If you are on a Mac computer, you may need to run: `export MACOSX_DEPLOYMENT_TARGET=11` in your terminal before running `dub`.
+* When you are done running the client(s), closing the application down via exiting it or quitting it will shut down the client program.
+You have to `Control-c` the server program to shut down it down.